UT-Austin-RPL/MUTEX/index.markdown

                 <tr>
                     <td>
 <p align="justify" width="20%">
- Humans communicate the goal of a task to their team partners using different modalities: speech, text, images...
+ Humans communicate the goal of a task to their team partners using different modalities: speech, text, images, and videos.
 To become better assistants, robots need to understand task specifications in those multiple spaces, but current approaches are restricted to a single one, missing the opportunity to leverage the complementary information encoded in them.
-We present MUTEX, a novel approach to learning unified policies from multimodal task specifications that leverages cross-modal information thanks to its two-stage training procedure combining masked modeling and cross-modal matching, and its novel architecture based on transformers.
-After training, MUTEX can follow a task specification in any of the six learned modalities (video demonstrations, goal images, text goal descriptions, text instructions, speech goal descriptions, and speech instructions), or combinations of specifications in several of them.
-We train and evaluate empirically the benefits of MUTEX in a novel dataset with 100 tasks in simulation and 50 tasks in the real world, annotated with multiple instances of task specifications in the six modalities, and observe improved performance over methods trained specifically for every single modality.
+We present MUTEX, a novel approach to learning unified policies from multimodal task specifications that leverages cross-modal information thanks to its two-stage training procedure combining masked modeling and cross-modal matching using transformer-based architecture.
+After training, MUTEX can follow a task specification in any of the six learned modalities (video demonstrations, goal images, text goal descriptions, text instructions, speech goal descriptions, and speech instructions) or several combinations of specifications.
+We train and empirically evaluate the benefits of MUTEX in a novel dataset with 100 tasks in simulation and 50 tasks in the real world, annotated with multiple instances of task specifications in the six modalities, and observe improved performance over methods trained specifically for every single modality.
 </p></td></tr></table>
 </p>
   </div>